-The results can tell you if your body is predisposed to certain foods, quantities, and combinations, and the reports will provide you with food recommendations, menu plans, and meal ideas based on your DNA results.
+The results can tell you if your body is predisposed to certain foods, quantities, and combinations, and the reports will provide you with food and fitness recommendations, menu plans, and meal ideas based on your DNA results and as many as 32 different genetic markers.
 The suggestions are made up of foods that will help you lose weight because of the way your body in particular responds to those foods.

 Should You Take a DNA Test Before Planning a Diet and Why?